mlflow/mlflow/docs/source/tracking.rst

 `S3ArtifactRepository <https://github.com/mlflow/mlflow/blob/master/mlflow/store/artifact/s3_artifact_repo.py#L14>`_ are
 concrete implementations of the abstract class `ArtifactRepository <https://github.com/mlflow/mlflow/blob/master/mlflow/store/artifact/artifact_repo.py#L13>`_.

-Scenario 5: MLflow Tracking Server enabled as proxy for artifact storage access
+Scenario 5: MLflow Tracking Server enabled with proxied artifact storage access
 -------------------------------------------------------------------------------

 MLflow's Tracking Server supports utilizing the host as a proxy server for operations involving artifacts.
 Once configured with the appropriate access requirements, an administrator can start the tracking server to enable assumed-role operations involving the saving, loading, or listing of model artifacts, images, documents, and files.
-This eliminates the need to allow end users to have direct path access to a remote file store for artifact handling and eliminates the need for an end-user to provide access credentials to interact with an underlying file store.
+This eliminates the need to allow end users to have direct path access to a remote object store (e.g., s3, adls, gcs, hdfs) for artifact handling and eliminates the need for an end-user to provide access credentials to interact with an underlying object store.

 .. figure:: _static/images/scenario_5.png

-Enabling the Tracking Server to serve as an artifact proxy routes artifact operation requests and file transfers through the tracking server:
+Enabling the Tracking Server to perform proxied artifact access in order to route client artifact requests to an object store location:

  * **Part 1a and b**: